SharePoint/sp-dev-docs/docs/business-apps/power-apps/get-started/create-your-first-custom-form.md

     ![Set image border radius](../../../images/gs01-set-image-border-radius.png)

 6. To change the image of **Image1** from the sample image to the owner's profile photo, make sure you select **Image1**.
-In the formula bar, change the property to **Image**, and enter **"SharePointIntegration.Selected.Owner.Picture"** as the formula.
+In the formula bar, change the property to **Image**, and enter `SharePointIntegration.Selected.Owner.Picture` as the formula.
 The user photo from the owner's Microsoft 365 user profile appears in **Image1**.

     ![Set image picture](../../../images/gs01-set-image-picture.png)